1. Secure passports

-Yes, even the baby needs a passport to travel internationally.
+Everyone needs a passport to travel internationally … even the baby.
 Once you apply, it could take anywhere from four to six weeks to process, so plan accordingly.
 For first-time applicants a passport book is $135 (age 16+) or $105 (under age 16).
 Passport applications for minors must be submitted in person with the child accompanied by both parents or guardians.
-If one parent/guardian is unable to appear in person, a signed and notarized Statement of Consent form must be submitted.
+If one parent / guardian is unable to appear in person, a signed and notarized Statement of Consent form must be submitted.
 Visit the U.S. Passports & International Travel site for more info.

 2. See a doc before you depart

 In fact, you may want to schedule doctor visits for each family member a couple of months in advance of your trip.
 Some immunizations and vaccinations can take up to six weeks to be fully effective.
-Also, check your health insurance to understand what it covers if you need medical attention overseas.
+Check your health insurance to understand what’s covered if you need medical attention overseas.

 3. Research the best time to go

-Those darn work and school schedules often dictate when we are able to travel.
-However, if you are afforded some flexibility, it pays to research when the high and low season times are at your destination.
-It could save you significant time (less crowds) and money (better rates).
+Work and school schedules often dictate travel plans.
+However, if you are afforded some flexibility, it pays to research the high and low travel seasons of your destination.
+It could mean the difference of a few hundred or thousand bucks and fewer crowds.

 4. Learn about the culture